muzzletov/ansi-escape-dart/README.md

 # ansi-escape-dart
-This is a Process class implementation next to the official one with the addition that it also provides the ANSI characters produced by the child process.
+This is a Process class implementation next to the official one with the addition that it also provides the ANSI sequences produced by the child process.
 Can be incoporated into a flutter app.
 Includes sample dart ffi file.